-We are the original UK Hypnobirthing course which is designed especially for mothers in the UK.
+We are the original UK Hypnobirthing course which is designed especially for parents in the UK.
 The course is constantly evolving to keep up-to-date with the latest evidence and research, and is now taught internationally.

 Katharine Graves has personally taught hypnobirthing to over 2,000 couples, probably more than anyone else in the UK and all KG Hypnobirthing teachers are knowledgeable and highly trained to support you in hypnobirthing.

 A KG Hypnobirthing Course not only equips you with the hypnobirthing information, but uniquely gives you the knowledge to understand your options and the implications of the choices you make.
 As well as teaching you the techniques you need for a successful hypnobirth, it gives you the information to navigate the system in which you find yourself to achieve the best outcome for you and your baby.

 Very effective work to release fear and build confidence

 How the birthing partner can be your powerful protector and support

 How your body is designed to give birth with efficiency and comfort

 Knowledge and information about pregnancy and birth that you are unlikely to be told anywhere else

 How the system that you find yourself in works, and how to work with it to achieve the best result for you